Credential Verification: Verify Page, Social Sharing & Embedding

 A: Yes.
 Give each iframe a different id and add a separate bridge script for each one pointing to that id.

-Q: Does the widget update automatically when certificates change?
+Q: Does the widget update automatically when credentials change?

 A: Yes.
-The widget shows real-time data — a revoked certificate appears as revoked immediately on the next search, and newly issued certificates are available right away.
+The widget shows real-time data — a revoked credential appears as revoked immediately on the next search, and newly issued credentials are available right away.

-Q: Can I see who is verifying certificates?
+Q: Can I see who is verifying credentials?

-A: Verification logging is available on Basic and Pro plans.
-Go to your dashboard to see verification activity.
+A: Verification logging is available on the Pro plan.
+Go to Reports → Verification to see detailed verification activity.

 Q: What information is publicly visible on the verify page?

-A: Only: recipient name, certificate title, issue date, expiry date (if set), status, and any custom fields you have configured.
+A: Only: recipient name, credential title, issue date, expiry date (if set), status, and any custom fields you have configured.
 Email addresses, internal notes, and organization contact details are never exposed.

 Q: Is there a limit on how many verifications can happen?